hphelion/documentation/moonshot/manage.backup-process.md

 * Administration Node

-    The HP Cloud OS for Moonshot Administration Node (Admin Node) hosts the Operational Dashboard that deploys private Cloud Infrastructure environments by network booting the managed virtual servers , which are typically Controller Node and Baremetal Hosts.
+    The HP Cloud OS for Moonshot Administration Node (Admin Node) hosts the Operational Dashboard that deploys private Cloud Infrastructure environments by network booting the managed virtual servers, which are typically Controller Node and Baremetal Hosts.

 * Controller Node

     While each service can be individually deployed, HP Cloud OS for Moonshot groups these services into distinct sets for ease of architectural description:

-    - Cloud Controller: This contains those services that are considered single services for a cloud environment such as Keystone, Glance, Eden, Nova , Eve, and Focus, and defines the boundaries of the cloud environment from an identity standpoint.
+    - Cloud Controller - contains those services that are considered single services for a cloud environment, such as Keystone, Glance, Eden, Nova, Eve, and Focus.
+Also defines the boundaries of the cloud environment from an identity standpoint.
-    - Network Controller: It is a single service in a cloud and co-exists with cloud controller services.
+    - Network Controller - is a single service in a cloud and co-exists with cloud controller services.
-    - Compute Region Controller: It is a pool of compute resources that can be consumed through a service API by consumers of the cloud, such as Nova.
+    - Compute Region Controller - is a pool of compute resources that can be consumed through a service API by consumers of the cloud, such as Nova.
 This is responsible for scheduling the launch of instances across Baremetal hosts.
 The scheduling is based on varied flavors of instances and available resources on the Baremetal hosts.

 * Baremetal Host

-    It hosts the cloud instances using Baremetal driver for OpenStack Nova compute service.
-Within the OpenStack framework, Baremetal driver has the same role as the drivers for other hypervisors (libvirt, xen, etc.), and yet it is presently unique in that the hardware is not virtualized - there is no hypervisor between the tenants and the physical hardware which includes Moonshot cartridges
+    The Baremetal Host hosts the cloud instances using the Baremetal driver for OpenStack Nova compute service.
+Within the OpenStack framework, the Baremetal driver has the same role as the drivers for other hypervisors (libvirt, xen, etc.), and yet it is presently unique because the hardware is not virtualized; there is no hypervisor between the tenants and the physical hardware which includes Moonshot cartridges.

 ## Backing up and restoring the HP Cloud OS for Moonshot Management Host {#backup-restore-moonshot}